fbpx

 Long Runs

-Long runs build your stamina, and improve your aerobic capacity, muscular endurance, and mental strength.
-Long runs also increase the mitochondrial density in your muscles, so that your muscles get more efficient at burning fat and producing energy aerobically.
+Long runs build stamina and improve aerobic capacity, muscular endurance, and mental strength.
+They also increase mitochondrial density in muscles, making them more efficient at burning fat and producing energy aerobically.

-Additionally, long runs strengthen your muscles, joints, bones, and connective tissues, along with your heart and lungs.
-Even though a 5k is only 3.1 miles, you’ll want to work up to a long run of 7 miles or so.
+Additionally, long runs strengthen your muscles, joints, bones, connective tissues, heart, and lungs.
+Even though a 5K is only 3.1 miles, you’ll want to work up to a long run of 7 miles or so.

 A person running uphill on the coast.

-Speed workouts are usually run on the track so that you can run specific distance intervals.
-With the goal of 5k in 27 minutes, you’ll have speed workouts that involve race pace work (2:10 per 400 meters) as well as faster paces.
+Speed workouts or interval sessions are usually run on the track so that you can run specific distance intervals.
+With the goal of 5K in 27 minutes, you’ll have speed workouts involving race pace work (2:10 per 400 meters) and faster paces.

-Speed workouts are challenging, but are a critical component of preparing your body to handle race pace and to improve your anaerobic capacity.
+Speed workouts are challenging, but they are critical to preparing your body to run fast, handle race pace, and improve your anaerobic capacity.

 Hill Repeats

-Because the goal of hill workouts is to build speed, run each hill repeat as fast as possible.
+The goal of these high intensity workouts is to build speed, so run each hill and repeat as fast as possible.
 Drive with your glutes and hips, bring your knees up, keep your stride short and powerful, engage your core, and use a powerful arm swing.

 People running at high velocity on the track.